GoogleCloudPlatform/cloud-sql-go-connector/README.md

 ## Supported Go Versions

-We support the latest four Go versions.
-Changes in supported Go versions will be considered a minor change.
+We test and support at minimum, the latest three Go versions.
+Changes in supported Go versions will be considered a minor change, and will be listed in the realease notes.

 ### Release cadence
 This project aims for a release on at least a monthly basis.
 If no new features